 Your deductible rental expenses can be more than your gross rental income; however, see Limits on Rental Losses in chapter 3.

 Used as a home and rented 15 days or more.
 If you use a dwelling unit as a home and rent it 15 days or more during the year, include all your rental income in your income.
 Since you used the dwelling unit for personal purposes, you must divide your expenses between the rental use and the personal use as described earlier in this chapter under Dividing Expenses.
-The expenses for personal use are not deductible as rental expenses.
+The expenses for personal use aren't deductible as rental expenses.

 However, if you had a net loss from renting the dwelling unit for the year, your deduction for certain rental expenses is limited.
 To figure your deductible rental expenses and any carryover to next year, use Worksheet 5-1.

 Worksheet 5-1 is included in the TaxAct® program and will be populated based on your entries.
 If you would like to review Worksheet 5-1 and its instructions, please refer to pages 20-21.